Surrogacy in California

 California legally permits both types of surrogacy, but they are not equivalent — and in practice, nearly all California surrogacy journeys today use gestational surrogacy.

 Traditional surrogacy uses the surrogate’s own egg, fertilized via intrauterine insemination (IUI).
 The surrogate is genetically related to the child.
-While California does not prohibit traditional surrogacy, it is not addressed by the state’s surrogacy statutes — which means less legal clarity and significantly more emotional and legal risk for all parties.
+California does not prohibit traditional surrogacy, but it is not addressed by the state’s surrogacy statutes — which means less legal clarity and considerably more emotional and legal risk for all parties.
 It’s rare for this reason.

 Gestational surrogacy is the standard.
 The surrogate has no genetic connection to the child — the embryo is created via IVF using eggs and sperm from the intended parents or donors, then transferred to the surrogate.
 California’s Family Code explicitly governs gestational surrogacy, making it the legally secure and medically preferred path.